 Best practices in vendor relationship management

 Procurement teams need to look for best practices and try implementing them to lower the total cost of ownership and improve the efficiency of their supplier management process.
-Here are three vendor relationship management best practices.
+Here are three vendor relationship management or vendor performance management best practices.

 1. Measure performance

 Organizations with the best vendor relationship process have an elaborate system to measure the performance of their vendors.
 Scorecards, vendor ratings, and vendor performance reviews are used to hold vendors accountable for their performance.